eikek/docspell/website/site/content/docs/query/_index.md

 ----

 All these fields (except boolean fields) allow to use the in-operator, `~=`.
-This is a more efficient form to specify a list of alternatives and is logically the same as combining multiple expressions with `OR`.
+This is a more efficient form to specify a list of alternative values for the same field.
+It is logically the same as combining multiple expressions with `OR`.
 For example:

 ```
 source~=webapp,mailbox